Dharma: Sources

 In other texts, three sources and means to discover dharma in Hinduism are described.
 These, according to Paul Hacker, are: First, learning historical knowledge such as Vedas, Upanishads, the Epics and other Sanskrit literature with the help of one's teacher.
 Second, observing the behaviour and example of good people.
-The third source applies when neither one's education nor example exemplary conduct is known.
-In this case, "atmatusti" is the source of dharma in Hinduism, that is the good person reflects and follows what satisfies his heart, his own inner feeling, what he feels driven to.
+The third source applies when neither one's education nor exemplary conduct is known.
+In this case, "atmatusti" is the source of dharma in Hinduism, that is, the good person reflects and follows what satisfies his heart, his own inner feeling, what he feels driven to.